 - 5 Easy Ways to Keep Preschoolers Entertained on the Cheap

 Stretch Your Grocery Budget

 - Use Amazon Prime ($99/year) or NetFlix ($7.99/month) instead of cable TV

 - Switch to a Cheaper Phone (Republic Wireless unlimitied for $20/month or a cheap family plan cell phone)

 - Shop at Thrift Stores/Consignment Shops (I like ThredUp – get a $10 credit by opening an account through this link.)

 Be a problem solver and keep your head up.
 Some creativity matched with a positive attitude will take you a long way!

 To really remove the stress from your situation you have to pair cutting costs with earning more money.
 Remember, when you cut costs you’re limited – you can only go without so much.
 When it comes to earning more money there are no limitations.
 Put a lot of your energy toward finding a better paying job, earning side income, or starting a side business.

 Go Back to College – While I don’t necessarily believe you have to have a college degree to be successful – it certainly won’t hurt.
 You can apply for scholarships, financial aid, and also receive free daycare if you do decide to further your education.
 You can also look for smart ways to save money while at university.

-Start a Side Business- If you’re more of an entrepreunal spirit like I am starting a side business might be the right fit for you.
+Start a Side Business- If you’re more of an entrepreneurial spirit like I am starting a side business might be the right fit for you.
 You can take anything that you’re good at it and turn it into a service.
-Here’s a free copy of my eBook The Single Moms Guide to Starting a Side Business, to help you get started.
+Here’s a list of more than 85 Work From Home Jobs for Moms.